naveenudhayasankar/design_patterns/Singleton Pattern/src/README.md

 be any conflict between threads.
 You’ve removed all the overhead involved with synchronizing code just by taking the object-creation code out of the getInstance method.

+Subclassing a
+singleton is not a good idea — at best, the constructor will have to be made protected, which means various subclasses can work with it.
+If you’re in a situation where you think you have to start subclassing a singleton, better think twice — is the object you’re working with really a singleton?
+If so, why do you need to subclass it at all?